thefallentree/parity-clique/README.md

 # Upstream

-This patch will be updated in best effort to keep up with latest release from paritytech/partity-ethereum, but will not be upstreamed.
+This patch will be updated in best effort to keep up with latest release from paritytech/partity-ethereum, but will not be upstreamed. (see https://github.com/goerli/parity-goerli/issues/44 for context).

-If you want to make a request, please raise a issue.
+If you want to make a feature request, please raise a issue.

 # Credits